hashicorp/hcl/hclsyntax/spec.md

 Whitespace is defined as a sequence of zero or more space characters (U+0020).
 Newline sequences (either U+000A or U+000D followed by U+000A) are _not_ considered whitespace but are ignored as such in certain contexts.

-Horizontal tab characters (U+0009) are not considered to be whitespace and are not valid within HCL native syntax.
+Horizontal tab characters (U+0009) are also treated as whitespace, but are counted only as one "column" for the purpose of reporting source positions.

 Comments serve as program documentation and come in two forms:

 - _Line comments_ start with either the `//` or `#` sequences and end with
   the next newline sequence.
-A line comments is considered equivalent to a newline sequence.
+A line comment is considered equivalent to a newline sequence.

 - _Inline comments_ start with the `/*` sequence and end with the `*/`